Responsible Mineral Sourcing

 5.7 We will establish a system to investigate the source of minerals used in our products and supply chain and will take actions to responsibly source minerals to avoid using any minerals that could be involved in human rights abuses, conflicts or environmental degradation.

-We ask our suppliers to source minerals only from conflict-free smelters/refiners (CFS) certified by RMI's Responsible Minerals Assurance Process (RMAP).
-If suppliers indicate that they are unable to determine whether the source smelter is a CFS, Epson tries to avoid or mitigate risk by asking them to do additional checking or to source minerals from a different supply chain.
+We ask our suppliers to source minerals only from conflict-free smelters and refiners (CFS) that have been certified either under the Responsible Minerals Assurance Process (RMAP) -a program that verifies that the management systems and procurement activities of smelters and refiners conform to RMI standards- or under the schemes of organizations mutually recognized by the RMI.
+If suppliers indicate that they are unable to determine whether the source smelter is a CFS, Epson tries to avoid or mitigate risk by asking them to do additional checking or to source minerals from a different supplier.

 Epson holds supplier conferences for CSR at our manufacturing sites around the world.
-We use these conferences as well as other opportunities to promote understanding of Epson policies, ask suppliers to improve survey accuracy, and share information about trends in response to conflict minerals.
+We use these conferences as well as other opportunities to promote understanding of Epson policies, ask suppliers to improve survey accuracy, and share information about trends involving target minerals.
 We also endeavor to educate suppliers about survey templates and foster understanding about the surveys.
 We work in partnership with suppliers to ensure the responsible sourcing of minerals.

 Responsible Minerals Assurance Process (RMAP)